jacobjmarks/regnet/README.md

 Display a list of gene sites for the given regulon.

 #### `/network/:genomeID`
-Retrieves a hierarchical network consisting of all regulons and their sites for the given genome.
+Retrieves a hierarchical network consisting of all regulators and their genes for the given genome.
 Can be provided with a query string parameter `type` to indicate the format.
 Available options are:

 * [`json`](http://localhost:3000/network/601?type=json) (default) Network is structed as a json object.